Breast cancer in men is rare, but it does happen (less than 1 percent of all breast cancer cases in the U.S.) .

 Men have much less breast tissue compared to women and are not routinely screened for breast cancer.

-For these men, screening may increase the chances that breast cancer is found early, when the chances for survival are highest.
+For these men, screening may increase the chances breast cancer is found early, when the chances for survival are highest.

 If you have concerns about your risk of breast cancer, talk with a health care provider.